 - As outlined above, all staff will be trained in indicators of abuse and should be able to recognise signs of abuse.
 We recognise that abuse, neglect and safeguarding issues are complex and can rarely be covered by one label.
-Abuse can take many forms and can involve directly inflicting harm on a child, or failing to protect a child from harm.
+Abuse can take many forms and can involve directly inflicting harm on a child, or failing to protect a child from harm, online as well as face to face.
 The four main types of abuse that staff are trained to recognise are:

 - Physical abuse;

 - Sexual abuse;

 - Emotional abuse;

 - Neglect.

-22 Types of abuse (Taken from Working Together to Safeguard Children, 2018)
+- Types of abuse (Taken from Keeping Children Safe in Education 2021)